-Our Board has adopted charters for its Audit, Compensation and Nominating and Corporate Governance Committees, which are available on the Corporate Governance section of our Investor Relations page of our website at www.ExtremeNetworks.com.
+Our Board has adopted charters for its Audit, Compensation and Nominating and Corporate Governance Committees, which are available on the Corporate Governance section of our Investor Relations page of our website at investor.
+ExtremeNetworks.com.
 Our Board has also adopted a Code of Business Conduct and Ethics that applies to all of our employees, officers and directors.
-The Code of Business Conduct and Ethics can be found on our website on the Corporate Governance section of our Investor Relations page of our website at www.ExtremeNetworks.com.
-We intend to satisfy the disclosure requirements under the Securities and Exchange Act of 1934, as amended, regarding an amendment to or waiver from a provision of our Code of Ethics by posting such information on our website.
+The Code of Business Conduct and Ethics can be found on our website on the Corporate Governance section of our Investor Relations page of our website at investor.
+ExtremeNetworks.com.
+We intend to satisfy the disclosure requirements under the Exchange Act regarding an amendment to or waiver from a provision of our Code of Ethics by posting such information on our website.